CodeScop/Oge-Mai-Field-Guide/allresources.md

   - Balance Battles: Velts: Water (1600 words for 16)
   - DFO Battles: Caretaker (1200 words for 12)
   - HuntS1 Quests: Joining the Hunt (10), Spreading Hope (10), A Season for Hope (5), A Clue to the Past (5), Elder Library Assistants (5), Elder Library's Security (5), Proving Your Worth 1/4 (10), Proving Your Curiosity 2/4 (10), Proving Your Perserverance 3/4 (10), Proving Your Cunning 4/4 (10), Proving Your Mettle 5/6 (15), Protecting the Past (10), Studying Substance Samples (10), To Hope is to Plan (10), Time of Reflection (10), A Battle of Wills (10), Curator's Family (25)
   - HuntS1.2 Quests: Velts' Relaxation Method (25), Curator's Catalog Collections (25), Into Forest Depths 1/3 (25), Base Camp Clearing Duty (25), Dynamic Disappearing Duo (25), Great Library Cleanup!
-(15), Sticky, Sweet, and Alluring (15), HuntS1.2 Tallest of Trees (10), Curator's Catalog Cache 2/2 (25)
+(15), Sticky, Sweet, and Alluring (15), HuntS1.2 Tallest of Trees (10), Curator's Catalog Cache 2/2 (25), Close to Home (15), Gentle, Magical Being (25), Mawt Shading Practice (25), Forward Base Swarm 2/2 (25), Curator's Catalog Curios 3/3 (50)
   - Hunt S2 Quests: A Season to Explore (100), Battle of Merit (25), Wandering We Go (10), We Wander Together (10), Strengthening Your Loyalty (10), Strengthening Your Viewpoint 2/3 (10), Strengthening Your Friendship 3/3 (10), Strengthening Your Timing 4/5 (10), Our Waymark Stones (10), Dazzling Desert Diversity (10), Guarding the Path (5), State of Rest (5), A Distant Figure (5), Seeing It Through (5), Herding the Herders (25)
   - Hunt S3 Quests: Moving Flora (10), Flying Past Sparks (10), Helping Those In Need Grow (25), Growing Improvement (25), Growth Pains (25), Growing Your Perception 2/3 (25), Growing Your Tenacity 3/3 (25), Battle of Constitution 3/4 (15), Of Vibrant Growth (15), Problems Feed Solutions (25)
   - HuntS4 Quests: Something Extraordinary (10), Cheer Your Dedication (15), Sing Your Enthusiasm (20), To Celebrate and Share (20), Into the Woods (50), On the Wrong Path (25), Jubilant and Strong (50), Sing Your Bravery 2/2 (15), Ideas Brought to Life (10), Sing Your Commitment 3/4 (25), Stories to Tell (25), A Battle of Celebration (25)

-- **Feb 2021 Sources Outside the Hunt:**
+- **Mar 2021 Sources Outside the Hunt:**

-  For February, the theme is "flying" (per the clue):
-  *We can walk, run, and swim yet we cannot compare,* *to those who are blessed to soar through the air.*
+  For March, the theme is "green".
+Interestingly, Dinti coloring on monsters seems to count as "green" in only a couple cases, and at least one Hunter Token source seems to be a legacy

-  - Global Battles: Vi (5 minutes for ), Viyu (15 minutes for ), Viyusa (25 minutes for ), Xin (100 words for 1)
+  - Global Battles: Viyu (15 minutes for ?3-12), Xin (100 words for 1)
-  - LF Battles: Nitana (700 words for 7), Pester (500 words for 5), Reenu (200 words for 2)
+  - LF Battles: Aracni (400 words for 4), Aracnu (800 words for 8), Nitana (700 words for 7), Wignow (250 words for 2-3)
-  - MT Battles: Ardia (50 words for 0-1), Ardii (60 words for 0-1), Ardis (70 words for 0-1), Lorsa (450 words for 4-5), Spirit Lorsini (1000 words for 10)
+  - MT Battles: Illi (700 words for 7), Kuay (400 words for 4), Wignow (250 words for 2-3)
   - FOREST EXPEDITION:
     - BC Battles: Sacer (120 words for 1-2)
-    - FB Battles: Ardia (50 words for 0-1), Ardii (60 words for 0-1), Ardis (70 words for 0-1), Spirit Ardia (80 words for 0-1)
+    - FB Battles: Dandeleon (220 words for 2-3), Nezthai (600 words for 6)
+    - GL Battles: Maikile (750 words for 7-8), Night Dandeleon (330 words for 3-4)
+    - SC Battles: Reudod (600 words for 6)
+    - TT Battles: Global and Hunt monsters only
-    - GL, SC Battles: Global and Hunt monsters only
+  - 3PC Battles: Global and Hunt monsters only
-    - TT Battles: Buhini (150 words for 1-2), Buholi (800 words for 8), Buhovi (650 words for 6-7), Fin (250 words for 2-3), Finoir (500 words for 5), Scofin (150 words for 1-2)
-  - 3PC Battles: Frizi (150 words for 1-2), Kiru (250 words for 2-3)
   - ALIEN EXPEDITION:
-    - IC Battles: Arir (100 words for 1)
+    - IC Battles: Arir (100 words for 1), Nedi (800 words for 8), Rosarin (500 words for 5)
-    - SpaceS Battles: Captain Piak (1667 words for 16-17)
+    - SpaceS Battles: Szalin (700 words for 7), Yalarr (500 words for 5)
-    - MiningS Battles: Arir (100 words for 1), Galatre (450 words for 4-5)
+    - MiningS Battles: Arir (100 words for 1), Halix (250 words for 2-3), Skarn (1100 words for 11), Zals (900 words for 9)
-    - RLab Battles: Sulanica (1000 words for 10)
-  - Gansu Battles: Arenica (1350 words and 1 Steel Dagger for 13-14), Dust Witch (1200 words and 1 Stempo for 12), Frizi (150 words for 1-2), Red Witch (4000 words for 40), Wetu (1100 words for 11)
+    - RLab Battles: Dr. Enoe (1500 words for 15), Dr. Hogglevoss (1200 words for 12), Fonar (200 words for 2), Gwynos (450 words for 4-5)
+  - Gansu Battles: Sparfly (450 words for 4-5)
   - DESERT EXPEDITION:
     - DigS Battles: Global and Hunt monsters only
-    - Ruins Battles: Spirit Gordiliana (800 words for 8)
+    - Ruins Battles: Global and Hunt monsters only
-  - Riza Battles: Frizi (150 words for 1-2), Osaril (300 words and 1 Vine Net for 3), Wyvern (1300 words for 13)
+  - Riza Battles: Patliadu (750 words and 1 Harpoon for 7-8), Sparfly (450 words for 4-5), Wyvern (1300 words for 13)
   - RAINA EXPEDITION:
-    - SurfaceC Battles: Wyvern (1300 words for 13)
+    - SurfaceC Battles: Auwi (500 words for 5), Wyvern (1300 words for 13)
-    - SwampL Battles: Heliodae (120 words for 1-2), Rhamp (250 words for 2-3)
+    - SwampL Battles: Copei (800 words for 8), Galai (1500 words for 15), Larida (1000 words for 10), Quishi (350 words for 3-4), Swamp Wignow (500 words for 5)
+    - SacredS Battles: Ognimaf (300 words for 3), Swamp Wignow (500 words for 5)
+    - Hideout Battles: Wisthu (800 words for 8)
+  - Balance Battles: Isartu (720 words for 7-8), Sliv (550 words and 1 Water Mask for 5-6), Vezi (1300 words, 1 Water Mask, and 1 Underwater Torch for 13)
-    - SacredS Battles: Global and Hunt monsters only
+  - DFO Battles: Global and Hunt monsters only
-    - Hideout Battles: Kivi (100 words for 1)
-  - Balance Battles: Global and Hunt monsters only
+  - PG Battles: Global and Hunt monsters only
-  - DFO Battles: Belasi (200 words for 2), Miclan (5000 words, 5 Steel Chains, 3 Pieces of Parchment, and 1 Blue Essence Ink for 50), Osalyu (750 words for 7-8), Papple (1000 words for 10), Spirit Papple (900 words for 9)
-  - PG Battles: Ardid (90 words for 1), Dusiri (1000 words for 10), Eninir (500 words for 5), Poe (200 words for 2)
-  - CAVE Battles: Fosfa (800 words for 8), Sakot (1000 words for 10), Tacin (150 words for 1-2)
+  - CAVE Battles: Gliva (300 words for 3), Gormist (1667 words for 17), Letos (700 words for 7), Olanat (1100 words for 11), Reflection (4444 words for 45), Sakot (1000 words for 10), Spina (450 words for 4-5), Tacin (150 words for 1-2), Ulos (650 words for 6-7), Vafire (500 words for 5)

 - **Sell price:** 10 Coins (don't sell, much better to spend)